A Study in Hoist Design

-Too often in the DIY auto lift market, manufacturers rely on the dissemination of inaccurate information and creative advertising ploys in order to sell inferior products.
-BendPak recommends that anyone in the market for a vehicle hoist thoroughly conduct comparative research of all the options before ultimately deciding which car hoist to purchase.
+Too often in the DIY auto hoist market, manufacturers rely on the dissemination of inaccurate information and creative advertising ploys in order to sell inferior products.
+BendPak recommends that anyone in the market for an auto hoist such as a four-post hoist thoroughly conduct comparative research of all the options before ultimately deciding which hoist to purchase.
 In an effort to assist the customer in navigating the various factual gray-areas and minefields of misinformation, BendPak compiled this study for your consideration.

 BendPak has 72 unique hoist models ranging from lightweight to super‐duty.
-Many "hobby" lift companies could not come close to a fraction of vehicle hoists BendPak sells globally.
+Many "hobby" hoist companies could not come close to a fraction of lifts BendPak sells globally.
 Investigate thoroughly on the web using several search engines to see how many pages other, lesser‐known hoist companies appear on when compared to a true world‐leader like BendPak.

 Many valuable options are available for your BendPak four‐post hoist.

 Service is our specialty

 BendPak has over 650 installation and service centers located in the United States.
 These fully equipped installation and service centers have specialty service fleets that make a living installing and servicing large car dealerships, national accounts, auto repair centers and occasional auto enthusiasts and DIY'ers.